hanna-gawel/hanna-gawel.github.io/README.md

 Nice to meet you!!

 About me:
+> I am a West Pomeranian native who grew up on the lowlands near Szczecin.
-> I am a PhD Student at Jagiellonian University Doctoral School in the Social Sciences
+> Currently, I am a PhD Student at Jagiellonian University Doctoral School in the Social Sciences
 >under Professor Wieslaw Babik supervison studying, how information
 >pollutants affects information regarding air quality in Polish metropolises.
 > My research objectives are to develop research on the origins and receptions